KHarvey99/MCA-2019/README.md

 Live performances and recordings can be found and heard on multiple platforms.
 [Spotify](https://www.spotify.com/uk/) allows us to listen to the musical works, whether that be studio recorded and mastered albums and songs, or recorded live performaces from events and gigs.

+##WEEK 2 TASK

+###Notation

+Using musescore, I decided to re-create a classic anthem from 1977; 'Night Fever' by the Bee Gee's.
+I chose to conmplete 12 bars of the score, which included the introduction and first verse of the song.